27th Democracy & Diversity Graduate Summer Institute

 ~Participants from other institutions in the US and abroad:

 Program Fee: The program fee of the 2018 Graduate Summer Institute for non-New School students is $1,500, covering tuition (non-credit), room and partial board (breakfast and lunch), and the cultural program of lectures, tours, opening and closing receptions, etc. Travel costs are not included.
+TCDS does give a limited number of partial scholarships to go toward the Program Fee.
+Each applicant will be considered for these scholarships, no additional application is necessary.
 We strongly encourage all applicants to look for funding sources from their home institutions and local organizations.

 HOW TO APPLY